-Cherilyn Bacon is an American actor-singer who performs on stage, on camera and voice-over, as well as a faculty member at the California School of the Arts and maintains a voice studio in Woodland Hills, California.
+Cherilyn Bacon is an American actor-singer who performs on stage, on camera and voice-over, as well as a faculty member at the California School of the Arts and maintains a private voice studio in Woodland Hills, California.

-She has received highest student-parent-colleague ratings and comments here, here and here from her students in NYC’s Circle in the Square Musical Theatre intensive program, from Brigham Young University’s Music Dance Theatre Department, as well as from the nation’s top five-ranked Orange County School of the Arts and industry critics.
+She has received highest student-parent-colleague ratings and comments here, here and here from her students in NYC’s SINGERS ON STAGE ON BROADWAY AT CIRCLE IN THE SQUARE summer intensive program, from BRIGHAM YOUNG UNIVERSITY’s Music Dance Theatre Department, as well as from the nation’s top five-ranked ORANGE COUNTY SCHOOL OF THE ARTS and industry critics.

-She currently teaches Musical Theatre Repertoire and Technique to advanced students at OCSA’s sister school, the California School of the Arts, as well as Voice Technique and Coaching to the entry level students.
+She currently teaches Musical Theatre Repertoire and Technique to advanced students at OCSA’s sister school, the CALIFORNIA SCHOOL OF THE ARTS, as well as Voice Technique and Coaching to the entry level students.

 Cherilyn is a member of the Screen Actors Guild (SAG), the American Federation of Television and Radio Artists (AFTRA), and Actors Equity Association (AEA).
 She has performed under most AEA contracts in musical theatre from Broadway National Tour-Off Broadway-Regional and Small Professional Theatre, Guest Artist, as well as on TV, voice overs, in concerts, commercials and industrials from coast-to-coast.